Rate-optimal and computationally efficient nonparametric estimation on the circle and the sphere: Background

 Let $d=1$.
 The KDE $\widehat f_{n,h}$ takes the following form:

 where $\theta_j$ the polar angles of $X_j$, $j=1,\dots,n$ and $\theta$ the polar angle of the arbitrary point $x\in\bS^1$.

 Let $d=2$.
 The KDE $\widehat f_{n,h}$ takes the following form:

-As always in Non-parametric statistics, we assume that the unknown density, lies on a regularity space.
+As always in Nonparametric statistics, we assume that the unknown density, lies on a regularity space.
 Let $s>0$.
 We say that a function $f$ belongs to the H\"{o}lder space of regularity order $s$, $\dot{\cH}^s(\bS^d)$, when

 where $k$ the smallest integer strictly less than $s$.